bat-z/bat-z/README.md

 DC New 52.
 I don’t care if ppl liked it.
 We have different opinions

+ Dean w(any characters that he plays like Soldier Boy), Tailgate, & Jason Todd fans.
+Yeah, this sounds ridiculous.
+I like some of the characters, but I can't stand the fans, sorry.

 People who have problems with friends, unless they have done something uncomfortable/upset someone.